juangburgos/QDeferred/README.md

 });
 ```

 In the previous snippet we passed the string *by-copy*.
-We could also pass variables *by-reference*, but we would have to be careful that the variables exist by the time the lambda is executed.
+We could also pass variables *by-reference*, but we would have to be careful that the variables still exist by the time the lambda is executed.

 Note that we can pass **any type** though the lambda capture.
 There is no need to register our custom types in the Qt's system.